Proclamation and Citation Requests

 Requests for citations and proclamations must be received by the Governor’s Office at least 8 weeks in advance of your deadline.
 The Governor’s Office reserves the right to deny any request for ceremonial documents at the discretion of the Correspondence and Constituent Services Office.

 - A citation is given for a specific achievement of a person or organization, such as a retirement, milestone birthday, Boy Scout Eagle Award or Girl Scout Gold Award, or a similar achievement.
 Citations are NOT given for achievements such as graduating high school or college or receiving a particular scholarship.

-- A proclamation is to recognize a day, week or month in awareness of a cause, such as the Governor declaring September Sickle Cell Awareness Month.
+- A proclamation is to recognize a day, week or month in awareness of a cause.